codeitnav/PRISM/README.md

 ## 4. Running a single service outside Docker

-Useful for faster iteration on one service without rebuilding its image.
+**Skip this section unless you specifically want faster local iteration on one service.** It is not part of normal setup, and `make up` does not need any of this.
+Use it only when rebuilding a Docker image on every change is too slow for what you're working on.
 Each service needs `mongo` reachable: either leave it running with `docker compose up mongo` in another terminal, or point `MONGO_URI` at wherever it actually lives.

 ### client